Drug Crime Attorney in San Jose

 By hiring a strong legal advocate at the Law Office of Thomas F. Mueller, we can tell if you may qualify for an alternative sentence rather than have to spend time behind bars.
 For example, the drug diversion program could be an option for a minor who was convicted of a drug crime.
 Instead of going to jail, they instead get to go through treatment in order to help them get back on their feet.
 Take action today and get your free case evaluation from one of our attorneys!

 Why Work with Our Firm?

 For those facing drug charges in San Jose, such as possession, our criminal defense attorneys know the trauma that this can cause to your family.
 You must contact an attorney that understands and will fight for your rights.
-At the Law Offices of Thomas F. Mueller, we have the expertise necessary to get your charges reduced or dropped.
+At the Law Office of Thomas F. Mueller, we have the expertise necessary to get your charges reduced or dropped.
 Founding attorney Thomas F. Mueller has almost 40 years of experience and is a drug crimes defense expert; you can be confident that we will be relentless in our efforts to protect you.

 Understanding Drug Crimes and California's Three Strikes Law

 In a sweepingly "tough-on-crime" approach, California has followed a Three Strikes Law since 1994.
 This legislation made it possible for any individual convicted of three felonies to face life in prison for the third felony offense, no matter how serious the crime.
 Since its enactment, the law has resulted in a huge increase in the state's prison population, with many individuals facing disproportionally long sentences for their third strike.